Jorge444444/Vocabulary-Helper-Tool/README.md

 # Vocabulary-Helper-Tool

-1. Download the Vocabulary Helper tool Folder
+1. Download the Vocabulary Helper tool

 2. Open the file using your IDE of choice that can run Python